Friday 22 – Saturday 23 July 2022

-Set to an electrifying and soul-stirring score by composer Hannah Peel and music producer Kincaid, Anti-Body explores our drive to transcend the material constraints of the human body and the promise of freedom this dream is built upon.
-Charting different courses through an illusory visual world of abstract code and uncanny beauty created by digital artists Uncharted Limbo Collective, the performers represent the many questions and tensions facing humanity as possibilities for life in a disembodied form become ever more real.
+Set to an electrifying and soul-stirring score by composer Hannah Peel and music producer Kincaid, Anti-Body explored our drive to transcend the material constraints of the human body and the promise of freedom this dream is built upon.
+Charting different courses through an illusory visual world of abstract code and uncanny beauty created by digital artists Uncharted Limbo Collective, the performers represented the many questions and tensions facing humanity as possibilities for life in a disembodied form become ever more real.

 Sadler’s Wells New Wave Associate Alexander Whitley has rapidly established a reputation for creating highly ambitious and intellectually engaged dance works with innovation and digital technology at their core.
 A former Choreographic Affiliate of The Royal Ballet (UK), Alexander’s work is also celebrated for its musicality and striking visual design.